shady-abdelhamid/MongoNode-demo/README.md

-# NodejsMongoDbDriver
+# MongoNode-demo
-an example for connecting to Mongo database from Nodejs app.
+a demo for connecting Mongo database from Nodejs app.